bartala/PalliativEtiological/README.md

   - **Running the Entire Notebook:**
     - Go to "Runtime" in the Colab menu and select "Run all".
-    - **Key File Check:** Ensure `comprehensive_dataset.csv.gz` is available and loaded, as it's critical for the entire notebook.

   - **Source of Files:**
-    - Download necessary files from our GitHub repository.
-    - Store them correctly in your Google Drive or Colab's local disk.
+    - Store necessary files in your Google Drive or Colab's local disk.

 ### **II.
 Using Pre-generated Resources**
 - #### Pre-generated Embeddings
   - Generating embeddings for the GNN model can be quite time-consuming.
-  - To expedite the process, you may choose to use pre-generated embeddings from our GitHub repository.
-  - Instructions for using these embeddings are provided in the relevant sections of this notebook.

 ### **III.
 Fine-Tuned SciBERT Model**
   - Please note: To initialize the tokenizer for the SciBERT model, the use of an access token is optional.